What is in this leaflet

-Keep your TRULICITY pens or syringes in a fridge between 2°C - 8°C. When refrigeration is not possible, you can keep your pen or syringe at room temperature (below 30°C) for up to a total of 14 days.
+Keep your TRULICITY pens in a fridge between 2°C - 8°C. When refrigeration is not possible, you can keep your pen at room temperature (below 30°C) for up to a total of 14 days.

-Do not allow the pen or syringe to freeze.
+Do not allow the pen to freeze.
 Do not use it if it has been frozen.

 Keep TRULICITY in the original package in order to protect it from light.

 Do not use a pen after the expiry date (month, year) stamped on the label.

 All medicines should be kept where young children cannot reach them.